mohammedakbar982/dbmsproject2/README.md

 The purpose of this query is to retrieve earthquake data grouped by location, with aggregate statistics on the number and magnitude of earthquakes.
 The index created on the "place" column can be used to speed up the grouping process, as the database management system can use the index to quickly locate and group the relevant data.

 ![3DBMS](https://github.com/mohammedakbar982/dbmsproject2/assets/133189360/6d6bfe66-f406-4a74-bc3e-4cf269340a18)

+BY PERFORMING THIS QUERY OUR EXCUTION TIME GOT IMPROVED FROM *121ms to *85ms

 ----

 ### 7. N-Optimization of queries